1998 Temple of the Tooth attack

-1998 Temple of the Tooth attack is an attack on the Temple of the Tooth Relic, located in Kandy, Sri Lanka.
-The shrine, which is considered to be important to the Buddhists in Sri Lanka, houses the relic of the tooth of the Buddha, and is also a UNESCO designated World Heritage Site.
-In 1998, it was attacked by Liberation Tigers of Tamil Eelam (LTTE), a separatist militant organization which fought to create an independent Tamil state in Northern and Eastern parts of the country, from 1983 to 2009.
+The 1998 Temple of the Tooth attack was an attack on the Temple of the Tooth Relic, located in Kandy, Sri Lanka.
+The shrine, which is considered to be important to the Buddhists in Sri Lanka, houses the relic of the tooth of the Buddha and is also a UNESCO designated World Heritage Site.
+In 1998, it was attacked by the Liberation Tigers of Tamil Eelam (LTTE), a separatist militant organization which fought to create an independent Tamil state in the northern and eastern parts of the country from 1983 to 2009.

 Background

 During the latter part of the 1990s, Sri Lanka was at the height of a civil war.
 In 1995, Sri Lankan armed forces captured the Jaffna Peninsula at the country's Northern periphery, which was occupied by the LTTE for years.
 In 1996, the LTTE retaliated by taking the town of Mullaitivu, and inflicting heavy casualties to the government forces.
 The government launched the Operation Jayasikurui, and captured several LTTE held areas in 1997.
 Amid fighting, the LTTE carried out a number of suicide attacks on military, economic and civilian targets within the government held areas.

 In early 1998, Sri Lanka was ready to celebrate its 50th independence anniversary from Great Britain.
 The Prince of Wales (now Charles III) and a number of foreign dignitaries were scheduled to arrive in the following days.
 Kandy city, in the Central Highlands of Sri Lanka, was selected as the host for independence day activity on 4 February.
 Meanwhile, on 28 January, Jaffna city was going to hold its local government election, after a break of 16 years due to the conflict.
-Despite heavy clashes in Kilinochchi and surrounding areas, Sri Lankan government was eager to demonstrate that a normal life has returned to its people.
+Despite heavy clashes in Kilinochchi and surrounding areas, the Sri Lankan government was eager to demonstrate that a normal life has returned to its people.

 Incident

-On 25 January 1998, the LTTE exploded a massive truck bomb inside the Temple of the Tooth premises, which was to be the centre the independence day celebrations.
+On 25 January 1998, the LTTE exploded a massive truck bomb inside the Temple of the Tooth premises, which was to be the centre of the independence day celebrations.
 Three suicide LTTE Black Tigers drove an explosive laden truck along the King's Street (Raja Veediya), firing at soldiers manning road blocks around the place, crashed through the entrance and detonated the bomb around 6:10 am, local time.
 Two explosions were heard.
 The truck contained 300–400 kg of high explosives.
 16 people, including the 3 attackers and a 2-year-old infant were killed in the incident.
-Over 25 people, including 4 women, a monk and a police officer were injured.
+Over 25 people, including four women, a monk and a police officer were injured.
 P. W. Withanage, a professor of geology also died due to shock after hearing the incident.
 The powerful attack left most of the buildings within a radius of 5 km damaged, and glass panes broken.